dburian/notes/speech_datasets.md

 Datasets that have been filtered:
 - [HifiTTS2](./hifitts2.md) -- CER/WER, bandwidth estimation, silence trimming,
   segmentation
-- LibriTTS / LibriTTS-R -- (SNR), filter out segments with a lot of reverbaration
+- [LibriTTS](./libritts.md) -- SNR, filter out segments with a lot of reverbaration
 - GigaSpeech -- multi-filtering (?), ASR confidence scores, character to duration ratios, forced alignment learned from other datasets, iterative